 Electrophysiology studies, or EPS, use cardiac catheterization techniques to study patients who have irregular heartbeats (called arrhythmias).
 EPS shows how the heart reacts to controlled electrical signals.
 These signals can help doctors find out where in the heart the arrhythmia starts and what medicines will work to stop it.
-EPS can also help doctors know what other catheter techniques can be used to stop the arrhythmia.
+EPS can also help doctors know what other catheter techniques can be used to stop the arrhythmia, for example, ablation procedures.

 Stimulating the heart will cause an arrhythmia, and doctors can record where in the heart it started.
 In some cases, you might be given a medicine to cause an arrhythmia.
 Certain medicines can also be given through the catheter to see which ones will stop the arrhythmia.